-Buyers might not know a bad layout design when they first see it, but they will know if something doesn't quite feel right about the house.
+Buyers might not know a bad layout design when they first see it, but they will know if something about the house doesn't feel right.
 Generally, that feeling is caused by a bad layout.
-The best house layouts don't cause this reaction.
-There is no uncertainty with a good home layout.

-Moreover, it's often very difficult to correct a bad layout without spending a lot of money.
-Before deciding that a bad layout can be improved by moving walls, ask a contractor to tell you if the walls you want to relocate or remove are load-bearing walls because, if so, it might be impossible or financially unfeasible.
+It's often difficult to correct a bad layout without spending a lot of money.
+Before deciding that a bad layout can be improved by moving walls, ask a contractor to tell you whether the walls you want to relocate or remove are load-bearing walls, because if they are, it might be impossible or financially unfeasible.

 Inside Stairway Facing the Entrance

-Bad feng shui.
-Followers of this ancient Chinese tradition say a staircase located directly in front of the entrance lets a home's energy escape.
-But they say it also depends on each individual's birth element and doesn't affect everybody with the same degree of intensity.
+Some consider this design to be bad feng shui.
+Followers of this ancient Chinese tradition believe a staircase located directly in front of the entrance lets a home's energy escape.
+However, proponents say it also depends on each individual's birth element, and doesn't affect everybody with the same degree of intensity.

 Hallway Facing the Entrance

-Entrances are important because an entrance forms a first impression.
+An entrance is important because it forms a first impression.
 Buyers make up their minds within a few seconds of entering a home.
-It might not be a conscious decision, but buyers either feel good or feel bad walking in the door.
+It might not be a conscious decision, but buyers feel either good or bad when they walk in the door.

-Long, narrow, dark hallways are a huge turnoff.
-Especially if the hallway constitutes the entire view from the entryway.
-Homes designed in this manner are sometimes duplexes that were converted into single family residences, with a living room to the left, a dining room to the right, bedrooms along the hallway and a kitchen at the back of the house.
+A long, narrow, dark hallway is a huge turnoff, especially if the hallway constitutes the entire view from the entryway.
+Homes designed in this manner are sometimes duplexes that were converted into single-family residences, with a living room to the left, a dining room to the right, bedrooms along the hallway, and a kitchen at the back of the house.
 It doesn't convey a warm, cozy home.

 Dining Room in the Center of the House

-Even if there is a bath located directly outside the door of the master bedroom, if the bath is not accessible from inside the bedroom, it is undesirable.
+Buyers typically want a master suite with a bathroom.
+Even if there is a bathroom located directly outside the door of the master bedroom, if the bathroom is not accessible from inside the bedroom, it is undesirable.

-Bedrooms Located Off the Living Room / Dining Room
+Bedrooms Located off the Living Room or Dining Room